 3rd degree burglary occurs when a person breaks into a safe, cash register, or other money depository or product dispenser (as opposed to a building or home) with an intent to commit a crime, such as theft.
 While this is the least serious degree of burglary, it is still a felony, and you will need a criminal defense attorney to represent you if you are charged with 3rd degree burglary.
 You are facing prison time and serious fines.
 The definition of burglary, and its sentencing ranges, are discussed below.
 If you have been charged with 2nd degree burglary click here.
+If you have been charged with 1st degree burglary click here.

 3rd Degree Burglary